Saving Throws and Resistances

 Saving Breath

-This helps you take less damage from breath/gaseous attacks and spells,
+This helps you take less damage from air spells and gaseous attacks, such as 'gust of wind' or a dragon's

 Saving Fire